Aetna has implemented a new Prior Authorization policy and process . Please see directions under the Prior Authorization banner.

-Choose provider by pressing *, Then say authorization and say pharmacy prior authorization.
+Choose provider by pressing *, Then say “authorizations” and follow the prompts for pharmacy.

 Or fax an authorization form designed specifically for pharmacy requests.
 Doctors must download this form Pharmacy - Texas Standard Prior Authorization Request fill out this form and click here to obtain the appropriate drug criteria from the Vendor Drug website.
 Both forms should be faxed to 1-844-275-1084.

 Electronic Prior Authorization (ePA)